Age issue resurfaces as election trouble spot for Biden

 Yet as the assembled reporters shouted question after question about his memory, it ran the risk of reinforcing the issue in voters’ minds.
 It also produced uncomfortable moments.
 A particularly aggressive question from a Fox News reporter exemplified the nature of the exchanges, and the difficulty of responding.

 “How bad is your memory, and can you continue as president?” posed the reporter, Peter Doocy.
-The president shot back: “My memory is so bad that I let you speak.”
+The president shot back, “My memory is so bad that I let you speak.”